ansible/awx-operator/docs/user-guide/advanced-configuration/extra-settings.md

 | Name                 | Description          | Default   |
 | -------------------- | -------------------- | --------- |
 | extra_settings_files | Extra settings files | `{}`      |

+!!! note
+    If the same setting is set in multiple files in `extra_settings_files`, it would be difficult to predict which would be adopted since these files are loaded in arbitrary order that [`glob`](https://docs.python.org/3/library/glob.html) returns.
+For a reliable setting, do not include the same key in more than one file.

 Create ConfigMaps or Secrets that contain custom settings files (`*.py`).